How To Install Subway Tile Backsplash

 - Colored sanded caulk that matches grout

 Use trowel teeth to “score” the mastic.
+This will help create better adherence when installing the subway tile backsplash.

 Trowel marks should be in the same direction.
 This minimizes air pockets under the tile and keeps the tiling surface as level as possible.